Information for young people about how to support a friend who is struggling with the way they're feeling.

 If you're worried that your friend is in any form of danger, or they might hurt themselves or someone else, it's important not to deal with it on your own:

-Worrying about their safety can be exhausting, so it’s good to look after yourself as well.
-See our section on looking after yourself for some ideas.
+Worrying about their safety can be exhausting, so it's good to look after yourself as well.
+See our page on looking after yourself for some ideas.

 This information was published in March 2020.
 We will revise it in 2022.